raraz15/neural-music-fp/README.md

 ![Models](extra/table1.png)

 *NOTE*: To run B0a, B1a, and B1b models you need to use the original [NAFP repository](https://github.com/mimbres/neural-audio-fp).
-To download B0a you should also refer to their repository.
+We provide B1a and B1b, however, to download B0a you should also refer to their repository.

 ## Train a Fingerprinter